PyRepair/maniple/training-data/summarize-experiment/luigi/28/prompt_response_response_4.md

             return False
 ```

-By converting both the table name and the stdout to lowercase before comparison using `table.lower() in stdout.lower()`, the function ensures a case-insensitive check for table existence, resolving the assertion error observed in the test case.
+In this revised version of the function, the table names are converted to lowercase before comparison to make the check case insensitive.
+This addresses the issue highlighted in the test cases and aligns the behavior of the function with the case insensitivity of table names in Hive.

-This updated version of the function can be used as a drop-in replacement for the buggy version to address the case sensitivity issue in table existence checks.
+This corrected version of the function can be used as a drop-in replacement for the buggy version to resolve the bug and ensure the accurate detection of table existence in the Hive database.